Continuing Education Activity

 Optimizing management for hypertension and other risk factors by the primary care team is the first step, along with adequate patient education about the signs and symptoms of a stroke to encourage early presentation to the emergency department.

-Next, the clinician must establish a baseline severity score in the emergency department for patients with spontaneous intracerebral hemorrhage followed by rapid neuroimaging with CT or MRI to distinguish an ischemic and hemorrhagic stroke.
+Next, the clinician must establish a baseline severity score in the emergency department for patients with spontaneous intracerebral hemorrhage followed by rapid neuroimaging with CT or MRI to distinguish between an ischemic and hemorrhagic stroke.

 Initial management of patients with intracerebral hemorrhage must be in intensive care set up or stroke unit with neuroscience expertise amongst physicians and nursing staff.